folio3/SocialNetwork/README.md

         return InviteFacebookRequestHandler(viewController: self)
     }()
 ```
-> Create a request handler in you class as shown above.
+> Create a request handler in your class as shown above.

 ```swift
 func sendRequest(type: InviteFacebookRequestHandler.RequestType) {